-In the Waikato District, local parks and reserves, aquatic facilities, playgrounds and obstacle courses are important spaces that provide for play.
+In Waikato, local parks and reserves, aquatic facilities, playgrounds and obstacle courses are important spaces that provide for play.
 Community survey results reveal that 40% of respondents are using existing playgrounds/obstacle courses, yet only 11% are very or extremely satisfied with these.

-Majority suggested that they are not fit for purpose (e.g. family friendly including opportunities for adults to play with their children, or accessible - able to be played 31% of young people played games (eg.
+Majority suggested that they are not fit for purpose (e.g. family friendly including opportunities for adults to play with their children, or accessible - able to be played on/in/at by people of different abilities).
+Additionally, safety and security are also mentioned as barriers to satisfaction.